MILITARY FICTION · SCIENCE FICTION · FANTASY · NON-FICTION

 Arisen: Stronghold Part 1

-The next chapter in the main series.
+Volume III of the Operators sub-series.
 The survivors are trying to hold ground.
 The dead keep coming.
+The third instalment in the Operators thread running alongside the main series.

 The Series